-- All members of staff at Halfway Houses Primary recognise that children are capable of abusing their peers, and that it can happen both inside and outside of school and online. - Halfway Houses Primary recognises that peer on peer abuse can take many forms, including but not limited to: - o Bullying, including cyberbullying, prejudice-based and discriminatory bullying - o abuse in intimate personal relationships between peers - physical abuse which can include hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm - o sexual violence and sexual harassment - consensual and non-consensual sharing of nudes and semi-nude images and/or videos (also known as sexting or youth produced sexual imagery) - causing someone to engage in sexual activity without consent, such as forcing someone to strip, touch themselves sexually, or to engage in sexual activity with a third party - upskirting (which is a criminal offence), which typically involves taking a picture under a person's clothing without their permission, with the intention of viewing their genitals or buttocks to obtain sexual gratification, or cause the victim humiliation, distress or alarm - initiation/hazing type violence and rituals - Halfway Houses Primary believes that abuse is abuse and it will never be tolerated or dismissed as "banter", "just having a laugh", "part of growing up" or "boys being boys" as this can lead to a culture of unacceptable behaviours and an unsafe environment for children. - Halfway Houses Primary recognises that even if there are no reported cases of peer on peer abuse, such abuse is still likely to be taking place. - All staff have a role to play in challenging inappropriate behaviours between peers.
+- All members of staff at Painters Ash Primary School recognise that children are capable of abusing their peers, and that it can happen both inside and outside of school and online. - Painters Ash Primary School recognises that peer on peer abuse can take many forms, including but not limited to: - Bullying, including cyberbullying, prejudice-based and discriminatory bullying - o abuse in intimate personal relationships between peers - physical abuse which can include hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm - o sexual violence and sexual harassment - consensual and non-consensual sharing of nudes and semi-nude images and/or videos (also known as sexting or youth produced sexual imagery) - causing someone to engage in sexual activity without consent, such as forcing someone to strip, touch themselves sexually, or to engage in sexual activity with a third party - upskirting (which is a criminal offence), which typically involves taking a picture under a person's clothing without their permission, with the intention of viewing their genitals or buttocks to obtain sexual gratification, or cause the victim humiliation, distress or alarm - o initiation/hazing type violence and rituals

+- Painters Ash Primary School believes that abuse is abuse and it will never be tolerated or dismissed as "banter", "just having a laugh", "part of growing up" or "boys being boys" as this can lead to a culture of unacceptable behaviours and an unsafe environment for children. - Painters Ash Primary School recognises that even if there are no reported cases of peer on peer abuse, such abuse is still likely to be taking place. - All staff have a role to play in challenging inappropriate behaviours between peers.
 Staff recognise that that some peer on peer abuse issues may be affected by gender, age, ability and culture of those involved, i.e. for gender based abuse, girls are more likely to be victims and boys more likely to be perpetrators. - Concerns about learner's behaviour, including peer on peer abuse taking place offsite will be responded to as part of a partnership approach with learners and parents/carers.
-Offsite behaviour concerns will be recorded and responded to in line with existing appropriate policies, for example antibullying, acceptable use, behaviour and child protection policies.
+Offsite behaviour concerns will be recorded and responded to in line with existing appropriate policies, for example anti-bullying, acceptable use, behaviour and child protection policies.
 Section 89(5) of the Education and Inspections Act 2006 gives headteachers a statutory power to discipline pupils for poor behaviour outside of the school premises e.g. when children are not under the lawful control or charge of a member of school staff, to such extent as is reasonable.

-Note legislation is for schools only and is not applicable to independent schools. - In order to minimise the risk of peer-on-peer abuse, Halfway Houses Primary will: - The school implements a robust anti-bullying policy, providing an age appropriate PSHE and RSE curriculum. - Halfway Houses Primary want children to feel able to confidently report abuse and know their concerns will be treated seriously.
+In order to minimise the risk of peer-on-peer abuse:

+- Painters Ash Primary School want children to feel able to confidently report abuse and know their concerns will be treated seriously.
 All allegations of peer on peer abuse will be reported to the DSL and will be recorded, investigated, and dealt with in line with associated school policies, including child protection, anti-bullying and behaviour.
-Learners who experience abuse will be offered appropriate support, regardless of where the abuse takes place. - Alleged victims, perpetrators and any other child affected by peer on peer abuse will be supported by:

-taking reports seriously, listening carefully, avoiding victim blaming, providing appropriate pastoral support, working with parents/carers, reviewing educational approaches, following procedures as identified in other policies, and where necessary and appropriate, informing the police and/or ICS.
+Learners who experience abuse will be offered appropriate support, regardless of where the abuse takes place. - Alleged victims, perpetrators and any other child affected by peer on peer abuse will be supported by: - taking ALL reports seriously, listening carefully, avoiding victim blaming, providing appropriate pastoral support, working with parents/carers, reviewing educational approaches, following procedures as identified in other policies e.g. the school anti-bullying, behaviour and child protection policy, and where necessary and appropriate, informing the police and/or ICS.